What is FRCS VMS Phase 3?

 Best for: simple online invoice issuing

-View Xero, MYOB and cloud fiscalization integrationsCustom POS API
+View MYOB Fiji VMS integrationCustom POS API

 Best for: POS vendors, ERP, hotels, software companies